These are the best cloud storage services for business or personal use

 - Only 5GB free

-Excellent cloud features, plus a physical HDD for backing up or recovering data, make IDrive one of the smartest storage options.

-Best for Lifetime Cloud Storage: pCloud
+Best for lifetime cloud storage: pCloud

-Many people choose external hard drives over cloud storage because you pay once instead of getting charged monthly, even though most people consider physical backups a hassle and don't do it as often as they should. pCloud is an attractive cloud storage option for this demographic because you can purchase a lifetime storage pass at a reasonable price: $175 for 500GB or $350 for 2TB.
-That latter price would cover just a couple of years of OneDrive, 3.5 years of Google Drive, and 5 years of iDrive at 2TB.
-Forward-thinking shoppers that know they want long-term, secure cloud storage can save big over time.
-Or, it's $60/year 500GB or $120/year 2TB plans are comparable to its cloud storage rivals.
+Many people choose external hard drives or NAS systems over cloud storage because you pay once instead of getting charged monthly, even though most people consider physical backups a hassle and don't do it as often as they should. pCloud is an attractive cloud storage option for this demographic because you can purchase a lifetime storage pass at a reasonable price: $175 for 500GB or $350 for 2TB.
+That latter price would cover just a couple of years of OneDrive, 3.5 years of Google Drive, and five years of iDrive at 2TB.
+So, forward-thinking shoppers that know they want long-term, secure cloud storage can save big over time.
+Or, its $60 a year 500GB or $120/year 2TB plans are comparable to its cloud storage rivals.

 Before you commit, you'll want to test pCloud out and make sure it's right for you.
 You get 10GB of free storage, and it works with Linux as well as the usual MacOS, Windows, iOS, and Android. pCloud's features will mostly sound familiar by now, starting with its automatic camera roll updates, file versioning, online previews of your backed-up files, 256-bit AES encryption, and so on.
-A more unique feature is that pCloud has its own built-in video and music player, so you can listen to or watch your backed up files or even create playlists.
+A more unique feature is that pCloud has its own built-in video and music player, so you can listen to or watch your backed-up files or even create playlists.
 It also allows you to share files with anyone, either unrestricted or with a password or automated expiration date to access it.
-While pCloud has no document or media editor of its own for collaboration, you can back up your Google Drive or OneDrive accounts on pCloud.
+Finally, while pCloud has no document or media editor of its own for collaboration, you can back up your Google Drive or OneDrive accounts on pCloud.

 pCloud offers two add-ons that you must pay for monthly, even if you buy a lifetime subscription: Extended File History and pCloud Crypto.
-The first feature extends the amount of time that pCloud saves your edits and trashed files from 30 days to a year.
+The first feature extends the time that pCloud saves your edits and trashed files from 30 days to a year.
 The second offers client-side encryption with a private key for total data protection — which iDrive offers as a regular perk of all its plans, even the free one.

 Pros: